-- They work directly with the supplier and can act on your behalf should a problem arise.
-They can’t promise you the world but will definitely do their best to resolve any issue for you.
-An agent’s call is more important to a cruise line than one by an individual.
+- They work directly and have established working relationships with suppliers and can act on your behalf should a problem arise.
+They can't promise you the world but will definitely do their best to resolve any issue for you.
+An agent's call is more important to a cruise line than one by an individual.

 What they can't do is negotiate a better single supplement rate than is on offer.
 Those figures are all determined by supply and demand and the cruise line's goal of maximizing profits.

-So there you have it.
-The lowdown on repositioning cruises.
-I think they’re a great deal and would certainly suit my interests but finding them is a challenge and there is still that annoying single supplement to deal with.
+So there you have it: the lowdown on repositioning cruises.
+There is still that annoying single supplement to deal with but the deal may outweigh the supplement.
 You must decide whether they are right for you.

 If river cruising is your thing, read 12 River Cruise Tips for Solo Travelers: How to Make the Most of Your Journey.